AvaloniaUI/AvaloniaUI.DeveloperTools/docs/advanced/attaching-to-the-previewer.md

 Yet, these extensions are limited in diagnostic features, making it harder to analyze visual trees and actual control placements.

-With `Developer Tools` running out-of-process, it is now possible to attach previewing app to the tool.
+With `Developer Tools` running out-of-process, it is now possible to attach a previewing app to the tool.

 ![Example of DevTools app attached to the previewer process](../assets/attaching-to-previewer.png)